reynaldo-00/100-days-of-code/log.md

 **Thoughts:**
 1. Thought setting up a mail server would be alot more complicated but it isn't at least in theory will implement tomorrow

+### Day 07: Aug 15th, 2018

+**Today's Progress:**
+1. Setup mailgun to work with stublink cns
+2. Got through new sections in Advanced react native course using jwt and passport authentication

+**Thoughts:**
+1. Mailgun setup was pretty straight forward
+2. Have a much better grasp of JWT and PAssport now i want to feel more comftrable with mongodb